nakamo326/simple_push_swap_tester/README.md

 make
 ```
 # How to use
-execute ./spst in project directory.
+Execute ./spst in project directory.

-if you use -d option, output your push_swap's standard error.
+If you use -d option, output your push_swap's standard error.

 The usage is: